mser521/fall2025/content/activities/communication01.md

 2. Among the nine benefit-based arguments for promoting public understanding of science, which do you find most convincing or compelling?
 Conversely, which arguments seem weakest, problematic, or potentially contradictory?
 Why?

     1. Benefits to science
-    1. Benefits to nstional economies
+    1. Benefits to national economies
     1. Benefits to national power and influence
     1. Benefits to individuals
     1. Benefits to democratic government